otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 is the Prekey Server, as established in this specification.

 There are three things that should be uploaded to the Prekey Server by each
-device: a Client Profile, Prekey Profiles and Prekey Messages.
+device: a Client Profile, a Prekey Profile and Prekey Messages.
 These are needed for starting a non-interactive DAKE.
-Prekey Profiles are needed, because if only Prekey Messages are used for starting non-interactive conversations, an active adversary can modify the first flow from the publisher to use an adversarially controlled ephemeral key, capture and drop the response from the retriever,
+A Prekey Profile is needed, because if only Prekey Messages are used for starting non-interactive conversations, an active adversary can modify the first flow from the publisher to use an adversarially controlled ephemeral key, capture and drop the response from the retriever,